120 hp per litre, naturally aspirated M60B44 engine on the street

 You may have heard stories about fitting VW lifters to M42 318is engine, but you are lacking the proof of concept, right?
 Afterall, both M42 and M60 are using the same flat tappets.

-Here is the proof of concept: I have successfully drove the M60 engine with VW tappets over 12 000 kilometers.
+Here is the proof of concept: I have successfully drove the M60 engine with VW tappets over 16 000 kilometers (Updated on 7/2024).
 Yes, they are not the most quiet, but they can take up the beating.
 My rev limiter was initially set to 7800 rpm.
 Afterwards, it was lowered to 7600 rpm.
-That is essentially the effective shift point in lower gears.
+That is essentially the effective shift point.

 VW hydraulic lifters to BMW M60 engine